LoganSutton13/BlueberryBooks/SETUP.md

 ### CORS Issues
 - Update `allow_origins` in `backend/api/index.py` with your frontend URL
 - For production, replace `["*"]` with your actual domain

+### API 404 Errors
+- Make sure the backend is running on port 8000
+- Check that `NEXT_PUBLIC_API_URL` in frontend `.env.local` matches your backend URL
+- The API automatically adds `/api` prefix locally - routes should be `/api/auth/register`, etc.

+### Database Issues
+- SQLite is used by default for local development (no setup needed)
+- If using PostgreSQL locally, ensure it's running and the connection string is correct
+- For Vercel, make sure the `DATABASE_URL` environment variable is set correctly

 ## Support